yale-redcap/yes3-exporter/README.md

      a.
 Please be mindful of the following limitations when creating a new export:
           - Export names cannot be duplicated.
           - Special characters are permitted but will be removed during exports and downloads.
-          - The Exporter does not include a feature to filter, sort, or delete exports.
+          - Unlike the parent system, you cannot filter, sort, or delete exports in the YES3 Exporter.
 Create new exports judiciously.

 3. Once completed, click “**make it so**”.